1983 Arizona Wildcats football team: UCLA

 Arizona hosted UCLA in their home finale.
 The Bruins were unbeaten in the Pac-10 and were contending for the Rose Bowl.
 In a back and forth battle, the Wildcats rallied in the fourth quarter and took the lead with a touchdown with over a minute remaining.
 UCLA tried to respond, but missed a field goal that would’ve forced a tie in the final seconds, and Arizona escaped with the win and snapped their three-game losing streak.
 Kicker Max Zendejas made a pair of field goals that went over 50 yards for the Wildcats.
 It was the only conference loss for UCLA, as they went on to capture the Rose Bowl.

 Arizona State

-In the annual rivalry game against Arizona State, the Wildcats fell behind late in the fourth quarter after ASU scored a touchdown to take a 15–14 lead (they missed a two-point conversion attempt) and Arizona had one final chance.
+In the annual rivalry game against Arizona State, the Wildcats referred to game as their bowl game, as they were ineligible for the postseason due to the NCAA sanctions.
+In the game itself, they fell behind late in the fourth quarter after ASU scored a touchdown to take a 15–14 lead (they missed a two-point conversion attempt) and Arizona had one final chance.
 They would drive into ASU territory and into field goal range.
 Zendejas connected on a 45-yard field goal as time expired to win the game for the Wildcats.
 It was the first time since 1961–62 that the Wildcats defeated the Sun Devils in back-to-back seasons.
 Also, it was Arizona's smallest margin of victory over ASU since 1955 (where they won by one point that season).